byfaith/Sound-Localization---BNN/README.md

 # Sound-Localization---BNN
 A binary neural network was trained for sound localization task.
-In this project, only the neuron activation is binarized while the weighs are still full precision.
+In this project, only the neuron activation is binarized while the weighs are still in full precision.
 An test accuracy of 12.40% was achieved after training for 100 epochs.

 For information about the CNN model and sound localization dataset used please refer to the following paper: https://arxiv.org/abs/1711.11565